anjalijaiswal/eltiempo/README.md

   $ bundle exec rake install
   ```

-For this gem I used Tiempo API.
-If you want to use your own app id, you need to register here[https://www.tiempo.com/] to get an app ID(affiliate_id).

-I’ve obtained an app ID and set it as default.
-If you want to use your's set it as environment variable ELTIEMPO_APP_ID.

-You can set it in your ENV by running:
-    ```ruby
-    $ ENV['ELTIEMPO_APP_ID'] = 'your affiliate_id'
-    ```

 ## Usage

-NOTE: If city passed is not valid, or city_url is not valid, it will calculate the Barcelona municipality by default.
+NOTE: If city passed is not valid, or city_url is not valid, it will take the Barcelona municipality by default and return you weather of Barcelona city.

 If you are running gem as a CLI, its exposing three functions, today, av_max, av_min, also it expect one of the cities of Barcelona as argument:
   ```ruby